wayneeseguin/graft/docs/guides/meta-programming.md

-# Generating Spruce with Spruce
+# Generating graft with graft

-Sometimes you need to generate Spruce templates dynamically.
-This guide covers techniques for meta-programming with Spruce.
+Sometimes you need to generate graft templates dynamically.
+This guide covers techniques for meta-programming with graft.

 ## The defer Operator

-The `(( defer ))` operator postpones operator evaluation to a subsequent `spruce merge` run.
+The `(( defer ))` operator postpones operator evaluation to a subsequent `graft merge` run.

 ### Basic Example